Raffa139/MasterBlog/readme.md

 Using Flask to create a blog where one can share thoughts, ideas, and stories.

+This version is rendered on the server (SSR).

 In the blog, you are able to view all posts, delve into each one for more details, add new posts, and delete any you don’t want anymore.